the-other-mariana/parallel-computing-cuda/08092021/README.md

 CUDA is a programming language that acts as an interface to handle the GPU API.

+## CUDA Arquitecture

-Heterogeneous Model: Device and Host.
+Uses an Heterogeneous Model: this is formed with two hardware elements, Device and Host.

-Hardware (GPC) designed to have the following
+The Hardware (GPC) design has the following

-- SM Unit (all green squares), also called MultiProcessors.
+- SM Unit (all green squares and blues, etc), also called MultiProcessors.
 Each multiProcessor has a max limit of blocks that can be processed in this SM.
+These have:

-    - SP Unit (each green square), also called CUDA cores.
+    - SP Unit (each green square), also called CUDA cores or nucleus.
 Search for this in CUDA website.

-A cluster (GPC) is the group of SM's.
+A cluster (GPC) is the group of SM's or Streaming Multiprocessors.

 - **Host**: CPU.
 Less cores or nuclei.

 - **Device**: GPU.
+Grphics Card.

 ## Processing Stream